Arkansas Ballot Issue Education

-Along with presidential and congressional candidates, voters had statewide issues to decide, and in some cases, local issues dealing with taxes or community needs.
+Along with presidential and congressional candidates, Arkansas' 1.7 million voters in most years have statewide issues to decide, and in some cases, local issues dealing with taxes or community needs.

 Decisions might be based on the memory of the last campaign sign they saw or voters end up skipping the ballot issue all together because they don't want to vote on something they don't understand.

-The Public Policy Center seeks to help Arkansans better understand the financial, social or policy implications of a proposed law by publishing research-based fact sheets on ballot issues and by offering educational programs at the county level.
+The Public Policy Center helps Arkansans better understand the financial, social or policy implications of a proposed law by publishing research-based fact sheets and by offering educational programs at the county level.
 Our goals are to increase voter participation and help Arkansans feel confident in their vote.

-Request a ballot issue program.
-Contact your local county agent or e-mail us for more information,.
+- Request a presentation on statewide ballot issues.
+Contact your local county agent or e-mail us for more information.

 - Discover the history of the initiative process in Arkansas.

 Have a question about Arkansas' ballot issues?
 Email us at email@example.com.